jzp113/Monitoring/ico/readme.md

 * bot score/elimination
 * score exchanges by listing fees
 * percent current ico to total past symbols and total tweets
+* volume breakdown for all current icos for screen_name/team
 * chart of symbol count over time for screen_name and team for previous ico's compared with current.
 * percent/summary of non-ico tweets from screen_name/team
 * simple pie chart for each current ico displaying affiliations as percentage along with past performance of those projects.